joaquinboto/joaquinboto/README.md

 ## 🚀 About Me

-🧠 I am passionate about learning, I am excited to know that there is always something to learn and that infinite things can be done through code.
+🧠 I am passionate about learning, I am passionate to know that there is always something to learn and that infinite things can be done through code.

 ## 🛠 Skills
 ● HTML